-In December 2022, the Board and Mr. O'Leary agreed to the extension of his contract as Group CEO to July 2028 (previously July 2024).
-As part of this contract the Group CEO will receive a base pay of ≤ 1.2 m p.a. commencing in fiscal year 2024.
-From April 2023 (fiscal year 2024) his maximum potential annual bonus will be reduced to 50% of base pay (previously 100%).
-In line with best practice, Mr. O'Leary does not receive any pension benefits.
-This new contract extends the vesting period for the 10m share options granted in February 2019, which are exercisable at a strike price of ≤ 11.12 , but only if the Ryanair Group profit after tax ("PAT") exceeds ≤ 2.2 bn (up from a prior ≤ 2.0 bn PAT target) in any year up to fiscal year 2028 (inclusive) and/or the share price of the Company exceeds ≤ 21 for a period of 28 days between April 1, 2021 and March 31, 2028.
-If these targets are not achieved, these share options will lapse and Mr. O'Leary will receive nothing other than his salary.
-These options will also lapse should Mr. O'Leary leave the Ryanair Group's employment on/before the end of July 2028.
-Due to the impact of Covid, the war in Ukraine and the resulting spike in fuel prices, to date, none of the ambitious vesting targets have yet been achieved.
+In December 2022 Michael O'Leary ("MOL") extended his contract as Group CEO to July 2028 (previously July 2024).
+As part of this contract the Group CEO receives a basic salary of €1.2m p.a. (effective FY24).
+From fiscal year 2024 his maximum annual bonus was reduced to 50% of basic pay (previously 100%).
+In line with best practice, MOL does not receive any pension benefits.
+This contract extended the vesting period for the 10m share options granted in February 2019, which are exercisable at a strike price of €11.12, but only if the Ryanair Group PAT exceeds €2.2bn (up from a prior €2.0bn target) in any year up to fiscal year 2028 (inclusive) and/or the share price of the Company exceeds €21 for a period of 28 days between April 1, 2021 and March 31, 2028.
+If these targets are not achieved, these share options will lapse and MOL will receive nothing other than his basic salary and annual bonus.
+A final vesting condition is that these options will lapse should MOL leave the Ryanair Group's employment on/before the end of July 2028.